What Makes a Great Sci-Fi TV Show? Worldbuilding That Works

 3. Ideas That Reflect the Present

-The best sci-fi isn't about the future — it's about right now.
+The best sci-fi isn't about the future — it's about the present.
 The Expanse used colonisation of the solar system to explore class inequality, resource wars, and the cost of imperialism.
 Archive 81 used the Otherworld to ask questions about trauma, memory, and what we're willing to sacrifice for truth.
 When sci-fi connects to real human fears and hopes, it becomes timeless.

 4. Stakes That Matter